 Except as otherwise provided by law or court order, electronic media will be destroyed according to our Data Destruction Policy.

 1. Monitoring System Use

 a.
-Employees and Contractors should have no expectation of privacy in their use of Internet services provided by our company.
-We reserve the right to monitor for unauthorized activity the information sent, received, processed or stored on company provided network and computer resources, without the consent of the creator(s) or recipient(s).
+Employees and Contractors should have no expectation of privacy in their use of Internet services provided by the company.
+We reserve the right to monitor for unauthorized activity the information sent, received, processed or stored on company-provided network and computer resources, without the consent of the creator(s) or recipient(s).
 This includes use of the Internet as well as our e-mail and instant messaging systems.

 b.
 All information technology administrators, technicians and any other employees who by the nature of their assignments have privileged access to networks or computer systems must obtain written approval from the DPO to monitor User activity.

 2. Clock Synchronization –All server clocks must be synchronized in a manner approved by our DPO in order to provide for timely administration and accurate auditing of systems.

 User Access Policy

 1. Access to Confidential and Internal data must be made in writing and approved by senior management.